← Back to Blog

 Kubernetes⚠️ Via environment sync✅ Native integration⚠️ Via AWS EKS

-CI/CD Tools✅ GitHub, GitLab, Jenkins✅ Extensive support⚠️ Limited third-party
+CI/CD Pipelines✅ GitHub, GitLab, Jenkins + eval for shell scripts✅ Extensive support⚠️ Limited third-party

 Developer Tool Integrations